 Key Ingredients and Tools

-All you need to make these is a handful of basic ingredients, a piping bag, and a pastry tip.
 Here’s what you’ll need to whip up spritz cookies without a press:

 Ingredients:

-- Granulated sugar: Adds sweetness to these buttery cookies.
+- Granulated sugar: Adds sweetness.

-- All-purpose flour: Provides structure to the dough.
+- All-purpose flour: Gives the dough structure.

 Tools: